apiai.me Docs

 textstringNo*Text content to evaluate

-* At least one of image, image_base64, or text is required alongside the prompt.
+* At least one of image, image_base64, text, or url is required alongside the prompt.

 Response (200 OK)